Rainwater Collection Calculator

 Determine the right barrel size based on your roof and water usage.

-- Enter Roof Area:- Length and width of catchment area
+- Length and width of catchment area

 - Use the section draining to your barrel location